Abdullah-Shah-26/BusLive/README.md

 ## Credits

-Special thanks to Sai Ganesh Rajeti for the foundational architecture & design patterns that helped shape this project.
+Special thanks to Sai Ganesh for the foundational architecture & design patterns that helped shape this project.

 ## License